-In considering the key factors identified with respect to meeting project goals and objectives, travel performance, and social/economic and environmental impacts, the HOT 3+ Alternative provides the best balance of benefits, avoids social/economic and environmental impacts while providing travel benefits to environmental justice communities.
+In considering the key factors identified with respect to meeting project goals and objectives, travel performance, and social/economic and environmental impacts, the HOT 3+ Alternative provides the best balance of benefits and avoids social/economic and environmental impacts while providing travel benefits to EJ communities.
 The quantitative comparison of alternatives in Section 5.4.2 shows that the HOT 3+ Alternative scores higher than the other three build alternatives when measured by either rank (ordinal) or ratio scoring.
-Since the social and economic and environmental factors are indistinguishable among the build alternatives for most measures, travel performance becomes a principal factor in selecting a Preferred Alternative.
-The HOT 3+ Alternative demonstrates superior and balanced transportation performance when compared against the other alternative.
-It does so by providing a range travel options providing improved accessibility for all users, and by utilizing a managed lane strategy that optimizes throughput while providing a reliable trip time.
-With the potential contribution from anticipated toll receipts from the HOT lanes, the HOT 3+ Alternative also provides additional flexibility in funding to the initial construction cost as well as ongoing operation and maintenance.
+Because the social and economic and environmental factors are indistinguishable among the build alternatives for most measures, travel performance becomes a principal factor in selecting a Preferred Alternative.
+The HOT 3+ Alternative demonstrates superior and balanced transportation performance when compared to the other alternatives.
+It does so by providing a range of travel options providing improved accessibility for all users and by utilizing a managed lane strategy that optimizes throughput while providing a reliable trip time.
+With the potential financial contribution from projected toll receipts from the HOT lanes, the HOT 3+ Alternative affords flexibility in funding to offset part of the initial construction cost, as well as offsetting part of ongoing operation and maintenance costs.
 Based on these factors, the HOT 3+ Alternative is selected as the Preferred Alternative.